ZachtimusPrime/Go-Splunk-HTTP/README.md

 ## Usage ##

-Construct a new Splunk HTTP connection, then send log events as desired.
+Construct a new Splunk HTTP client, then send log events as desired.

 For example: